 Factbox: What is the chemical weapon sarin?

-Here are some facts about sarin, how it kills and what level of evidence it will take to prove definitively it was used on the Syrian people.
+(Reuters) - Charges that Syria has used the chemical weapon sarin have raised questions about the nerve agent, how it kills and what level of evidence it will take to prove it was used on the Syrian people.

 WHAT IS SARIN?

 Sarin is a man-made nerve gas that was originally developed as a pesticide in Germany in 1938.
 It is chemically similar to a class of pesticides known as organophosphates.

 Sarin, also known as GB, is part of a class of chemical weapons called G-series nerve agents that were developed during World War Two and were named for the German scientists who synthesized them.
 Other agents in the class include tabun, soman and cyclosarin.